EvGeniyLell/typed_event_notifier/README.md

 -->

-The `TypedEventNotifier` library allows notifying listeners with an object. listeners can be subscribed on only special type or group objects.
+The `TypedEventNotifier` library allows notifying listeners with an object. listeners can be subscribed to only a special type or group of objects.

 ## Installation